-Fundamentals of Literature and Culture

-Students will develop an active understanding of the terminology, categories and concepts used in literary and cultural studies.

-Intellectual Traditions

-Students will master the literary and intellectual traditions of a particular historical moment in two different cultures.
-One of the cultures will be non-English speaking.
+- 1. Fundamentals of Literature and Culture - Students will develop an active understanding of the terminology, categories and concepts used in literary and cultural studies. - 2.
+Intellectual Traditions - Students will master the literary and intellectual traditions of a particular historical moment in two different cultures.
+One of the cultures will be non-English speaking. - 3.
+Linguistic Mastery - Students will engage with texts in their original language. - 4.
+Thinking Comparatively - Students will learn to see, question and analyze from a variety of viewpoints and perspectives. - 5.
+Communication Skills - Students will effectively communicate, orally and in writing, their knowledge of intellectual traditions and especially their comparative analysis of those traditions. - 6.
+Understanding Research - Students will demonstrate an ability to conduct comparative research and an understanding of the nature of inquiry.

-Linguistic Mastery

-Students will engage with texts in their original language.

-Thinking Comparatively

-Students will learn to see, question and analyze from a variety of viewpoints and perspectives.

-Communication Skills

-• Students will effectively communicate, orally and in writing, their knowledge of intellectual traditions and especially their comparative analysis of those traditions.

-Understanding Research

-Students will demonstrate an ability to conduct comparative research and an understanding of the nature of inquiry.

-- Ortwin Knorr, Associate Professor of Classics, Director, Center for Ancient Studies and Archaeology (CASA), Chair, Comparative Literature and History of Ideas - Sammy Basu, Professor of Politics - Maria Blanco-Arnejo, Professor of Spanish, Spanish Department Chair

-- Mike Chasar, Associate Professor of English, - Gaetano DeLeonibus, Professor of French and Francophone Studies, - William Duvall, Professor of History - Amadou Fofana, Associate Professor of French and Francophone Studies; French Department Chair, - Ronald Loftus, Professor of Japanese Language and East Asian History - Sally Markowitz, Professor of Philosophy - Frann Michel, Professor of English - Ann M. Nicgorski, Professor of Art History and Archaeology, Chair, Department of Art History, Faculty Curator, Hallie Ford Museum of Art - Ken Nolley, Professor Emeritus of English - April Overstreet, Associate Professor of Spanish - Wendy Petersen Boring, Associate Professor of History - Patricia Varas, Professor of Spanish
+- Ortwin Knorr, Associate Professor of Classics, Director, Center for Ancient Studies and Archaeology (CASA), Chair, Comparative Literature and History of Ideas - Sammy Basu, Professor of History, Humanties, and American Ethnic Studies - Maria Blanco-Arnejo, Professor of Spanish, - Mike Chasar, Associate Professor of English, - Gaetano DeLeonibus, Professor of French and Francophone Studies, - William Duvall, Professor of History - Amadou Fofana, Professor of French and Francophone Studies; French Department Chair, - Ronald Loftus, Professor Emeritus - Sally Markowitz, Professor of Philosophy - Frann Michel, Professor of English - Ann M. Nicgorski, Professor of Art History and Archaeology, Faculty Curator, Hallie Ford Museum of Art, - Ken Nolley, Professor Emeritus of English - April Overstreet, Associate Professor of Spanish - Wendy Petersen Boring, Associate Professor of History - Patricia Varas, Professor of Spanish, Spanish Department Chair